 This page is dedicated to my father Peter Cassimatis who passed away at the time of writing this post.
 He was a loving father and husband and will be missed but not forgotten.

 Feel free to check out our other wedding speech guides down below.
 Here we give you guides for the perfect speech on your wedding day (or anyone else speaking).
 This is a great resource to give to the bridal party or anyone speaking at a wedding.

 - Wedding Speech Handy Hints – A great straightforward guide for all wedding speeches

 - Best Man Speech

 - Father Of The Groom Speech – You Are Here 🙂

 - Bride Speech

 - Cringy And Worst Wedding Speech Guide – A basic guide of what NOT to do

-Let us know if this guide help you with writing you speech.
+Let us know if this guide helps you with writing your speech and let us know how it went!
 Have you been to a wedding and heard a great father of the groom speech?
 Or did you hear one that could have been better?
 Let us know and join the discussion below 🙂

 Dimitri Cassimatis is the Marketing Manager at Pink Caviar Events, a corporate event management and styling company based in Sydney, Australia.
 With a background in marketing and communications, Dimitri brings a wealth of expertise to his role, including strategic planning, branding, and digital marketing.
 He is passionate about creating engaging content that resonates with Pink Caviar’s target audience and helps to drive the company’s growth.
 Dimitri is also committed to staying up-to-date with the latest trends and best practices in marketing, and regularly attends industry events and conferences.